sudo-self/Rpi-shairport-sync/CYGWIN.md

 * Download and run `Bonjour Print Services for Windows v2.0.2`
 * After accepting conditions, the installer will do a preliminary installion of the Bonjour Service and will then pause, inviting you to install Bonjour Print Services.
 You can decline to do this, as the Bonjour Service will have been installed.

+* Check Bonjour Service is running.
+In Windows, open the "Services" application and ensure that you can see `Bonjour Services` running.

 Setting up Cygwin
 ====
 * Download the Cygwin installer from the [official website](https://cygwin.com/install.html).
 Save the installer in the Downloads folder.